macleginn/bivaltyp/content/languages/descriptions/Kumyk.md

 ![T.G.'s photo]({{ site_url_j }}/images/Gadzhiakhmedov.jpg "M.D.'s photo")
 ![N.L.'s photo]({{ site_url_j }}/images/Logvinova.jpg "M.D.'s photo")

-The data were gathered in 2023 in Semey, Kazakhstan.
+The data were gathered in 2023.
 The Russian version of the questionnaire was used for elicitation.

 ## How to cite
 > Daniel, Michael, Tagir Gadzhiakhmedov and Natalia Logvinova.
 2023.
 Bivalent patterns in {{ language_external }}.